SQream/sqream_docs/guides/operations/running_sqream_in_a_docker_container.rst

 2. Verify that the installed CUDA version shown in the output above is ``10.1``

-3. Do one of the following: **Comment: Create cross-reference in GitHub in Step 1 below.**
+3. Do one of the following:

    1. If CUDA version 10.1 has already been installed, skip to Docktime Runtime (Community Edition).